-Some children are born to live in a wheelchair because of a condition called spina bifida, a congenital illness that leads a child to have an incomplete nervous system at the base of the spinal cord.
-More rare causes of paralysis in children come out of having tumors, infections, and various other medical diseases.Developing Scoliosis
+Some children are born to live in a wheelchair because of spina bifida, a congenital illness that leads a child to have an incomplete nervous system at the base of the spinal cord.
+More rare causes of paralysis in children come from tumors, infections, and other medical diseases.Developing Scoliosis

-How a child handles being wheelchair-bound depends on their age.
-If the problem is congenital or occurred at a very young age, the child often knows nothing other than being in a chair so they don’t even understand how they are different from other kids.
-Older children can have difficulty with self-esteem and will need therapy or at least frequent encouragement by their family and friends.
+How a child handles using a wheelchair depends on their age.
+If the problem is congenital or occurs at a very young age, the child often knows nothing other than being in a chair, so they don’t even understand how they are different from other kids.
+Older children can have difficulty with self-esteem and need therapy or at least frequent encouragement from their family and friends.
 Some children regress while in the hospital and will not do anything for themselves.Childhood Rehab

-Some kids handle hospitalization and separation from parents during rehab, while others have a hard time.
+Some kids handle hospitalization and separation from their parents during rehab, while others struggle.
 They may feel as though they are losing their loved ones.
-Parents are forced to face the fact that other people are caring for their children besides them.
+Parents are forced to face that other people are caring for their children besides them.
 Parents need to be educated about SCI as well as the child.
-Children face the same issues as adults with SCI but they do so from a less mature place in life.
-Depression can come easily in these children.
+Children face the same issues as adults with SCI but do so from a less mature place in life.
+Depression can come quickly in these children.
 They may have a hard time seeing what their future holds.
 They often lack the insight to see that their SCI is permanent.Challenges at Home

 Underlying all the difficulty is a child who just wants to be treated like other children.
 These are often the same children to participate in educating others about their injuries.
-Before the ADA act of 1990, kids were more isolated but now, schools, malls and other public places are more handicap-friendly.
-Kids in wheelchairs are seen on children’s television programs and kids can even buy dolls that are wheelchair-bound.Spina Bifida
+Before the ADA Act of 1990, kids were more isolated, but now, schools, malls, and other public places are more handicap-friendly.
+Kids in wheelchairs are seen on children’s television programs, and kids can even buy dolls that are wheelchair-bound.Spina Bifida

-Even though spina bifida children know no other way of life, they can become frustrated and resentful around the time of kindergarten when their peers can go on the jungle gym or ride bicycles.
-It is up to the positive affect of the child and his or her parents to improve the self-esteem of the child as he or she faces the challenges of life in a wheelchair.
-Parental attitude has been found to be the single most important factor in the child’s adjustment.Dealing with Peer Pressure
+Even though spina bifida children know no other way of life, they can become frustrated and resentful around kindergarten when their peers can go to the jungle gym or ride bicycles.
+It is up to the positive effect of the child and his or her parents to improve the child's self-esteem as he or she faces the challenges of life in a wheelchair.
+Parental attitude is the most critical factor in the child’s adjustment.Dealing with Peer Pressure

-Teens face special challenges as they try to measure up to peers.
-The pressure to conform can be intense and these teens can easily feel left out.
-They may, at the same time being dependent on others, try to gain some measure of independence.
-Spinal cord injured teens often have a rough time as teenagers coping with their changing bodies and the hormonal changes that go on.
-These kids tend to need help with taking notes in class and they can’t drive like their peers can.
-They may need an attendant just to get up and get ready for school in the morning.
-Dating is an especially difficult challenge.
-They usually can’t drive themselves and have a more difficult time expressing themselves sexually.
-Teens need to find outlets in extracurricular activities in order to feel as though they are truly having a good life.
+Teens face unique challenges as they try to measure up to their peers.
+The pressure to conform can be intense, and these teens can quickly feel left out.
+They may, at the same time, be dependent on others and try to gain some measure of independence.
+Spinal cord-injured teens often have a rough time as teenagers coping with their changing bodies and the hormonal changes that go on.
+These kids need help taking notes in class, and they can’t drive like their peers can.
+They may need an attendant just to get up and prepare for school in the morning.
+Dating is a tough challenge.
+They usually can’t drive themselves and have difficulty expressing themselves sexually.
+Teens need to find outlets in extracurricular activities to feel they genuinely have a good life.Importance of Family Time

-Some parents become overprotective of their injured child and this can hinder the child’s independence.
-Injured children need, at an early age, to learn how to do as many things as possible themselves.
-They need structure and discipline from their families, and a healthy balance between dependence and independence.
-Pushing the child toward independence, no matter what their age, should be the goal of every parent of a child with disabilities.Acknowledging Siblings
+Some parents become overprotective of their injured child, which can hinder their independence.
+At an early age, injured children need to learn how to do as many things as possible themselves.
+They need structure and discipline from their families and a healthy balance between dependence and independence.
+Pushing the child toward independence, regardless of age, should be the goal of every parent of a child with disabilities.Acknowledging Siblings

 Siblings must be considered as well.
 Parents need to let every child in the family know his or her importance within the family setting.
-The focus can’t just be on the disabled child or other children will begin to act out and misbehave.
-Finances become tight and families may need to locate to homes closer to rehab and to accessible schools.
-Siblings are just as affected as parents when one member of their family develops a spinal cord injury.
+The focus can’t just be on the disabled child, or other children will begin to act out and misbehave.
+Finances become tight, and families may need to locate homes closer to rehab and accessible schools.
+Siblings are just as affected as parents when one family member develops a spinal cord injury.
 Roles can change as younger siblings begin to take care of their older siblings who are disabled.
 This caretaking among siblings should be discouraged as it leads to resentment and anger between siblings.